ankurparihar/Console-Scripts/README.md

 ***Note:*** Reload the page to stop script execution.<br/>

-1. **Medium-Clapper** - If you like a medium article so much and want to give maximum claps to author withour long pressing the mouse or touchpad use this script.
+1. **Medium-Clapper** - If you like a [Medium](https://medium.com/) article so much and want to give maximum claps to author withour long pressing the mouse or touchpad use this script.<br/>